300 hour yoga therapy training

 As a complete professional program, students are prepared to design and teach therapeutic Yoga for groups and individuals with specific needs or health challenges.
 Students develop knowledge and understanding of the philosophy, theory, process, and application of Yoga therapy using the Integrative Yoga Therapy model, based on the Five Koshas.

-Investment: R18 500 which can be paid off in monthly instalments over the 6-month period.
+Investment: SA Residents R19 500 which can be paid off in monthly instalments over the 9-month period (R1500 a month).

-A deposit of R5000.00 secures you spot on the course (please note this is non-refundable if you cancel your attendance before the course begins).
+A deposit of R5500.00 secures your spot on the course (please note this is non-refundable if you cancel your booking before the course begins).